r-lidar/lasR/python/README.md

 - **Memory Efficient**: Minimal memory overhead through C++ backend
 - **Rich Results**: Access detailed stage outputs and processing statistics
 - **Structured Error Handling**: Comprehensive error information and debugging
+- **Flexible Input Paths (new)**: Pass a directory/catalog or an iterable of path-like objects; only .las/.laz files are used

 ## Installation